Equib-Hub/espays-nodejs-microservice/BLOCKCHAIN_API.md

 ### 1. Monitor Token Transfers

-Scans blockchain for ERC20 token transfer events.
+Scans blockchain for ERC20 token transfer events that the to or from address is our user.

 **Endpoint:** `POST /api/blockchain/monitor`